sstok/contributing/code/patches.rst

 .. tip::

     Gush allows to use an external editor for big descriptions but doesn't support adding images.

-    After the pull request is created you can always change the description using the GitHub web application to add additional information.
+After the pull request is created you can always change the description using the GitHub web interface to add additional information.

 In addition to this "code" pull request, you may also send a pull request to the documentation repository to update the documentation when appropriate.